ansys/pyfluent/doc/source/api/core/solver/events.rst

 =============

 An instance of ``EventsManager`` exists as an active ``events_manager`` property in each solution-mode session object.
 You can register client callbacks with the EventsManager.
-The EventsManager calls each callback whenever a server event occurs, passing session ID and event information arguments.
+The EventsManager calls each callback whenever a server-side event occurs, passing session ID and event information arguments.
 The EventsManager is useful for solution monitoring and updating graphics.

 Supported events are:

-``CalculationsEndedEvent, CalculationsStartedEvent, CaseReadEvent, DataReadEvent, InitializedEvent, IterationEndedEvent, ProgressEvent, TimestepEndedEvent``
+- ``CalculationsEndedEvent``
+- ``CalculationsStartedEvent``
+- ``CaseReadEvent, DataReadEvent``
+- ``InitializedEvent``
+- ``IterationEndedEvent``
+- ``ProgressEvent``
+- ``TimestepEndedEvent``

 The following code triggers a callback at the end of every iteration.